River Irvine: The river at play

-Tributaries of the Irvine – 2007

 Holy waters and mineral springs

 The Burnanne or Burnawn joins the Irvine at Galston.
 It is named after St Anne, said to be the mother of the Virgin Mary.
 The St Anne's holy well is marked on the OS and lies above Bank wood, flowing into the Burn Anne.
 Maria's well lies on the Byrebank burn, in the Loudoun castle policies, which runs down near Loudoun Academy to join the Irvine.
 A mineral spring is recorded as being near Stewarton, North Ayrshire, called the Bloak Well.
 Robinson gives the Scot's word 'blout' as meaning the 'eruption of fluid'.
 Bloak Well was first discovered in 1800, 1810, or in around 1826, by the fact that pigeons from neighbouring parishes flocked here to drink.
 Mr. Cunningham of Lainshaw built a handsome house over the well in 1833 and appointed a keeper to take care of it as the mineral water was of some value.
 The mineral well waters empty into the Glazert, which joins the Annick Water at Watermeetings near Cunninghamhead.

 The Chapel Burn rises near the Anderson Plantation in the fields below Lainshaw Mains and it is marked as a chalybeate or mineral spring on the 1911 6" OS map.
 Bore holes nearby suggest that the water was put to a more formal use at one time, supplying cattle troughs or possibly even for a stand pipe as mineral water was popular for its supposed curative properties.
 According to the opinion of the day, it could cure 'the colic, the melancholy, and the vapours; it made the lean fat, the fat lean; it killed flat worms in the belly, loosened the clammy humours of the body, and dried the over-moist brain.
 The main spring here has been covered over and the water piped out to the burn, which runs down to join the Annick Water at Chapeltoun Bridge.